List homomorphism problems for signed trees: Terminology and notation

 \begin{lemma} Suppose $(G,\sigma)$ and $(H,\pi)$ are signed graphs, and $f$ is a mapping of the vertices of $G$ to the vertices of $H$.
 Then $f$ is a homomorphism of the signed graph $(G,\sigma)$ to the signed graph $(H,\pi)$ if and only if $f$ is a homomorphism of the underlying graph $G$ to the underlying graph $H$, which moreover maps bicoloured edges of $(G,\sigma)$ to bicoloured edges of $(H,\pi)$, and for any closed walk $W$ in $(G,\sigma)$ with only unicoloured edges for which the image walk $f(W)$ has also only unicoloured edges, the signs of $W$ and $f(W)$ are the same. \end{lemma}

-Note that each negative closed walk contains a negative cycle, and in particular an irreflexive tree $(H,\pi)$ has no negative closed walks.
+Note that each negative closed walk contains a negative cycle, and in particular an irreflexive tree $(H,\pi)$ has no negative closed walks except for those using bicoloured edges.
 Thus if $(H,\pi)$ is an irreflexive tree, then the condition simplifies to having no negative cycle of $(G,\sigma)$ mapped to unicoloured edges in $(H,\pi)$ (because the image would be a positive closed walk).
 For reflexive trees, the condition requires that no negative cycle of $(G,\sigma)$ maps to a positive closed walk in $(H,\pi)$, and no positive cycle of $(G,\sigma)$ maps to a negative closed walk.

 For our purposes, the simpler Definition~\ref{ssim} is sufficient.
 Note that whether an edge is unicoloured or bicoloured is independent of switching, and that a homomorphism can map a unicoloured edge or loop in $\widehat{G}$ to a bicoloured edge or loop in $\widehat{H}$ but not conversely.